robcharlwood/googterrahelm/README.md

 # Googterrahelm

 This image is based on the python alpine image (``python:2.7.16-alpine3.9``) and installs the following libraries.
+We are unfortunately locked in to Python 2.7 for the time being as Google Cloud SDK does not support Python 3 yet.

 * Google Cloud SDK (``gcloud``)
 * Kubernetes Control (``kubectl`` - installed as part of ``gcloud``)